Startup Definitions

 Market PenetrationThe extent to which a product is recognized and bought by customers in a particular market.

-Market SegmentationDividing a market into distinct groups of buyers who have different needs, characteristics, or behaviors.
+Market SegmentationDividing a market into distinct groups of buyers who have different needs or characteristics.

 Marketing StrategyA plan for promoting products or services to reach target consumers.